mozilla-bteam/bmo/docs/en/rst/api/core/v1/user.rst

 Logging in with a username and password is required for many Bugzilla installations, in order to search for private bugs, post new bugs, etc. This method allows you to retrieve a token that can be used as authentication for subsequent API calls.
-Otherwise yuou will need to pass your ``login`` and ``password`` with each call.
+Otherwise you will need to pass your ``login`` and ``password`` with each call.

 This method will be going away in the future in favor of using *API keys*.